AyrtonPereira1996/AyrtonPereira1996/README.md

 🤔 Who am I?

 My name is Ayrton Pereira and I was born in Mozambique more precisely in Quelimane City.
-Nowadays, I’m living at Quelimane (located in the centre of Mozambique) and working here as an IT technician at an IT consulting company and as also web development freelancer.
+Nowadays, I’m living at Quelimane (located in the centre of Mozambique) and working here as an IT technician at an IT consulting company and as also web development student and freelancer.
 Since I started to study how programming is, I never stop because I understood that with this knowledge we can help people and this 🌏🌍🌏 in different ways.<br>

 🤔 What I do?